On the complexity of cusped non-hyperbolicity: Certificates

+is called the \emph{Thurston norm}, where the minimum is taken over all oriented properly embedded surfaces $F$ in the homology class $[F]$, where $\chi_-(S) = \max(0, -\chi(S))$ for connected surfaces $S$, and where in general $\chi_-(F)$ is the sum of $\chi_-(S)$ over all components $S$ of $F$.

+In general $\chi_-$ is only a pseudonorm, but we still call it the Thurston norm. \end{definition}

-We then found that it is straightforward to use this theorem and Lackenby's new results to prove the following theorem and corollary.
+We prove Theorem \ref{thm:handlebody} below.
+We then found that it is straightforward to use it and Lackenby's new results to prove Theorems \ref{thm:ibundle} and \ref{thm:ibundle_conp}, and Corollary \ref{cor:ess_surf}.
+The following theorem is included both for the sake of completeness and to use a framing device to discuss these other two results.
 (We thank Nathan Dunfield for a conversation in which he brought the problem of $I$-bundle recognition to our attention.)